 Table 1: AT Command of ESP8266 that applied in the Project

-Table 1 shown all the AT Command of ESP8266 Wifi shield module that we applied to manipulate the ESP8266 Wifi shield module to perform various tasks, which included, reset wifi shield module, set the station mode of ESP8266, connect ESP8266 to internet via hotspot by its name and password, set a single TCP connection, send data and close TCP connection.
+Table 1 shows all the AT Command of the ESP8266 Wifi shield module that we applied to manipulate the ESP8266 Wifi shield module to perform various tasks, which included resetting the wifi shield module, setting the station mode of ESP8266, connecting ESP8266 to the internet via hotspot by its name and password, set a single TCP connection, send data and close TCP connection.

-In Flow Chart 1, it show the steps of working of ESP8266, from resetting the ESP8266 wifi shield, establish TCP internet connection, recognizing the address, sending data to close TCP connection.
+Flow Chart 1, shows the steps of working ESP8266, from resetting the ESP8266 wifi shield, establishing a TCP internet connection, recognizing the address, and sending data to close the TCP connection.

-Whereas in Flow Chart 2, it has shown how the data is manipulated after its sent to FAVORIOT PLATTFORM.
-After the data are sent to FAVORIOT, it will be displayed in line graph, which is, soil moisture level and water level.
-Besides, two rules are set, if any the conditions are met, then it will send an email to the user to notify them of what is happened.
+Whereas Flow Chart 2, has shown how the data is manipulated after its sent to FAVORIOT PLATTFORM.
+After the data are sent to FAVORIOT, it will be displayed inline graph: soil moisture level and water level.
+Besides, two rules are set, if any of the conditions are met, then it will send an email to the user to notify them of what happened.

 Flow chart 1: How to apply AT command to function ESP8266